 Step 1: Complete Your Education

 As mentioned before, there are no specific requirements for private school teachers.
-However, the state of Alabama does require its teachers to have a bachelor's degree.
-This can be in almost any subject, so long as it has been approved by the Alabama State Department of Education (AlSDE) as an educator preparation program.
-If you complete a bachelor's degree that has not been AlSDE-approved, you'll need to continue your education to finish this.
-It is best to check with the AlSDE website or your college to see if your degree program is approved.
+However, the state of Alabama does require its public school teachers to have a bachelor's degree.
+This can be in almost any subject, so long as it has been approved by the Alabama State Department of Education (ALSDE) as an educator preparation program.
+If you complete a bachelor's degree that has not been ALSDE-approved, you'll need to continue your education to finish this.
+It is best to check with the ALSDE website or your college to see if your degree program is approved.
 These preparation programs include student teaching practicums that get you in the middle of a classroom of real students under the mentorship of a licensed teacher.

 Find schools that offer these popular programs